-The restaurant row along Barton Springs Boulevard offers several options for grabbing a bite after swimming at the pool or attending events such as the Austin City Limits Music Festival (ACL) at Zilker.
+The restaurant row along Barton Springs Boulevard in Austin, Texas offers several options for grabbing a bite after swimming at the pool or attending events such as the Austin City Limits Music Festival (ACL) at Zilker Park.

 2. Shady Grove